Kheira Hamraoui: 2018–21: Barcelona

 She left Lyon in 2018 to sign a two-year contract with Barcelona, her first club venture outside of France.

 In her first season with the club, she helped them progress to the semifinals of the UEFA Women's Champions League for the first time.
 They played Bayern, and Hamraoui bagged an important away goal in the first leg with a low shot to the bottom left corner.
 In the return leg at the Mini Estadi, Barcelona increased their aggregate score after a goal scored from a penalty, but Hamraoui found herself getting sent off after receiving a second yellow card.
 Barcelona won 2–0 on aggregate to advance to their first ever UWCL final, but Hamraoui was suspended and was not able to play against her former club.
 Lyon won the final 4–1.

 In her last season with the club, she won the historic treble of Primera División, Champions League and Copa de la Reina.

 On 24 June 2021, she announced she was leaving Barcelona, stating on Twitter that "I've reached ALL my objectives with Barcelona...
 My mission here is over.
 A new adventure begins."

-2021–present: Return to Paris Saint-Germain
+2021–2023: Return to Paris Saint-Germain

 On 15 July, Hamraoui signed a two-year deal with Paris Saint-Germain.

+In June 2023 she left PSG as a free agent after her contract ended.

+2023: Club America

+in late 2023, Hamraoui signed and played for Club America for the second half of the season.

+2024: Al-Shabab FC (Saudi Arabia)

+On 22 August 2024, Al-Shabab signed Hamraoui to play in the Saudi Women's Premier League.